 - Rescue concept required before operation begins

-Machinery Directive 2006/42/EC (for manufacturers and distributors)
+Machinery Directive 2006/42/EC

-- Regulates construction, marking and CE marking
+- Regulates construction and CE marking

 Before use